jeanettable/jeanettable/README.md

 🔭  Up next on my list: React Native, GraphQL & Apollo, Python, Mongo and Docker.

 ⛰  Here to learn, collaborate, and constantly be better!
-And if I'm not here, I'm probably outdoors!
+And if I'm not here, I'm probably outside!

 <hr>